With many desk workers forced to work from home, video meeting solutions have become a real lifeline for companies.

 - choose the environments you want to use.
 Some software solutions even allow creating your own spaces.

-There’s also another option: you can develop your own VR video conferencing app to make sure it has all the features you need.
+There’s also another option: you can develop your own VR video app to make sure it has all the features you need.

 It might be hard to figure out how to approach such a difficult project, but there is a standard procedure you can follow to find the right software developer who can build the project you want.